arfc/saltproc/doc/devguide/contributing.rst

 Run style tests with flake8
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adherance to style checks in flake8 is encouraged though not strictly enforced.
+Adherence to style checks in flake8 is encouraged though not strictly enforced.
 While you should not feel compelled to fix existing failures, please do not add additional flake8 issues.

 ::